The Limits of Leverage: Model

 } Trading costs make \eqref{eq: obj abstract} lower than \eqref{eq: obj frictionless}, as they hinder continuous portfolio rebalancing and make constant-proportion strategies unfeasible.
 The reason is that it is costly to keep the exposure to the risky asset high enough to achieve the desired return, and low enough to limit the level of risk -- trading costs reduce returns and increase risk.

-To neglect the spurious, non-recurring effects of portfolio set-up and liquidation, we focus on the Equivalent Safe Rate\footnote{In this equation the $\limsup$ is used merely to guarantee a good-definition a priori.
-A posteriori, we show that optimal strategies exist in which the limit superior is a limit, hence the similar problem defined in terms of $\liminf$ leads to the same solution.}
+To neglect the spurious, non-recurring effects of portfolio set-up and liquidation, we focus on the Equivalent Safe Rate\footnote{In this equation the $\limsup$ is used merely to guarantee a good definition a priori.
+A posteriori, optimal strategies exist in which the limit superior is a limit, hence the similar problem defined in terms of $\liminf$ leads to the same solution.}

 which is akin to the one used by \cite{dumas.luciano.91} in the context of utility maximization.